Hemoglobin C Disease in Children

 Hemoglobin C disease is a chronic condition, but it often doesn't need any treatment.
 The anemia that develops is mild and rarely interferes with everyday life.
 Neither children nor adults need any special therapy, vitamins, or iron supplements to treat hemoglobin C disease.

-What are the complications of hemoglobin C disease in a child?
+What are possible complications of hemoglobin C disease in a child?

 Hemoglobin C disease usually requires no special medical attention.
 Sometimes complications can develop, including: